Understanding Your Child’s Educational Rights: A Parent’s Guide to Advocacy in K–12 Schools

 1. Individuals with Disabilities Education Act (IDEA)

+IDEA guarantees a free appropriate public education (FAPE) for students with disabilities.
+It ensures that eligible children receive an Individualized Education Program (IEP) tailored to their unique needs.
 If your child has a qualifying disability (such as autism, ADHD, or a learning disability), they may be entitled to special education services, accommodations, therapies, and progress tracking—developed collaboratively through an IEP team that includes you.

 2. Section 504 of the Rehabilitation Act

-If your child has a disability that impacts a major life activity (like reading, concentrating, or walking), but doesn’t qualify for an IEP, they may still be eligible for a 504 Plan.
+Section 504 protects students from discrimination based on disability.
+It provides accommodations that allow students to access the general education curriculum.
+If your child has a disability that impacts a major life activity (like reading, concentrating, or walking) but doesn’t qualify for an IEP, they may still be eligible for a 504 Plan.
 This might include things like extra time on tests, sensory breaks, or assistive technology.

 3. Title IX of the Education Amendments of 1972

+Title IX prohibits sex-based discrimination in schools that receive federal funding.
+This includes protection against sexual harassment, gender-based bullying, unequal athletic opportunities, and barriers for LGBTQ+ students.
 Your child has the right to learn in an environment free from gender discrimination.
 Schools must respond promptly to reports of harassment and ensure students feel safe and supported.

-Getting Started with Advocacy: Tips for Families
+Getting Started with Advocacy:

-Knowing the law is powerful—but putting it into action is what makes change happen.
+Knowing the law is powerful, but putting it into action is what makes change happen.
 Here’s how you can begin advocating effectively for your child:

 1. Keep Good Records